arantespp/arantespp.com/posts/zettelkasten/asymmetric-opportunity.md

   - **The stock market** because it has unlimited upside potential.
   - **Creating content** because they are scalable products.
 People can consume them infinitely without any extra effort from you.
+  - **Learning in public** because can create good opportunities for you, besides the knowledge that you gain.

 - Cryptocurrencies are asymmetric opportunities.